What Are the Oklahoma Bankruptcy Exemptions?

 Why Are Exemptions Important in Chapter 7 Bankruptcy in Oklahoma?

-Bankruptcy exemptions are laws that help you protect your property when you file Chapter 7 bankruptcy.
+Bankruptcy exemptions help you protect your property when you file Chapter 7 bankruptcy.
 If you don’t use exemptions properly or you have property that’s non-exempt, the bankruptcy trustee could sell your things to pay your creditors.

 Luckily, this rarely happens in Chapter 7 cases.
-Most people who file bankruptcy get to keep all of their assets and property.
+Most people who file bankruptcy get to keep everything they own.

 Can Oklahoma Filers Use the Federal Bankruptcy Exemptions?